didi/mand-mobile/site/docs/migration.en-US.md

 - Features and Improvements
 	- 🔅 New prop `v-model`, used to identify the label object `name`.
+	- 🔅 New prop `immediate`, used to trigger a `change` event immediately after initialization`.
 	- 🔅 New child component `TabPane`.

 #### Tag